enso-org/enso/doc/haskell-style-guide.md

 design styles to use in code.

 ### Libraries
-The Luna project has many internal libraries that are useful, but we have found that maintaining these on Hackage while they are under such active development is counterproductive.
+The Enso project has many internal libraries that are useful, but we have found that maintaining these on Hackage while they are under such active development is counterproductive.

-Instead, libraries live in the `lib/` folder of the primary project with which they are associated (Luna, Luna Studio, or Dataframes).
+Instead, libraries live in the `lib/` folder of the primary project with which they are associated (Enso, Enso Studio, or Dataframes).
 These libraries may be freely used by others of our projects by depending on a git commit of the project that they live in.
 All of these are safe to use.